braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/create_a_canvas/create_a_canvas.md

     Here, you will decide how your users will enter your Canvas:
     - Scheduled: This is a time-based Canvas entry
     - Action-Based: Your user will enter your Canvas after they perform a defined action
-    - API Triggered: Use an API request to enter users into your Canvas
+    - API-Triggered: Use an API request to enter users into your Canvas

     [Learn more about the Entry Schedule step.](#set-your-canvas-entry-schedule)
   {% endtab %}